 As an 8-year-old gymnast, I dislocated my elbow during a warm-up.
-The injury in itself was not life-threatening, but the doctor’s actions at the ER were and changed my life forever.
+The injury in itself was not life-threatening, but the doctor’s actions at the ER changed my life forever.

 I underwent two surgeries due to the doctor’s negligence in leaving the bones in a misplaced position for over two weeks.
 A pool of clotted blood accumulated and grew underneath the cast, causing excruciating pain.
 The large hematoma was created, and eventually, a blood clot blocked a main artery, cutting off the blood supply.